Rice-like complexity lower bounds for Boolean and uniform automata networks: Complexity lower bounds for -uniform networks

-the $(k+1)$-graph whose primary ports are the ports of $\sigma_i$ and secondary ports are the vertices in the bag of $t$.
-It holds that:

-Given that these representatives are fixed and a finite set, we will be able to upper bound the coprime power from Section~\ref{section:lowerbounds} for the arithmetics of pumping $q$-uniform dynamics, independently of the initial model.
-Indeed, in the next construction we will substitute the pumped part (called $\tilde{G}_1$ so far) with its representative among $\{\sigma'_i\}_{i\in\int{s'}}$, because it will belong to $\Sigma'$ by hypothesis.
+Given that these representatives are fixed and form a finite set, we will be able to upper bound the coprime power from Section~\ref{section:lowerbounds} for the arithmetics of pumping $q$-uniform dynamics, independently of the initial model.
+Indeed, in the next construction we will substitute the pumped part (called $\tilde{\mathcal{C}}_1$ so far) with its representative among $\{\tau'_i\}_{i\in\int{s'}}$, because its type will belong to $T'_m$ by hypothesis.